JakuWorks/Projects/Big/My first tycoon TAKE2/README.txt

 Notes:
-    If not stated otherwise, all dates are in the DD.MM.YYYY format and all time is written in the HH:MM / HH:MM:SS formats
+    If not stated otherwise, all dates are in the "DD.MM.YYYY" format and all time is written in the "HH: MM" and "HH:MM:SS" formats

 Used Coding Languages: